Collecting Cameras is super satisfying

-My ever-growing collection of cameras, lenses and accessories is being described here and over time and in more details.
-With a few exceptions, most are 35mm film cameras are from in-between 1960 and 1980 where SLRs were mostly made from metal and many were engineering marvels.
+I’m describing my ever-growing collection of cameras, lenses, and accessories in more details over time.
+With a few exceptions, most are 35 mm film cameras are from in-between 1960 and 1980 where SLRs were mostly made from metal and many were engineering marvels.

 Nikon, Canon, Olympus, Konica, Mamiya, Pentax and Contax represent the largest families I collect but among others, there are some single pieces from Fujica, Rollei and Minolta.